opendatadiscovery/odd-platform/docs/Features.md

 The Platform supports a lineage diagram, so you can easily track movement and change of your data entities. \
 ODD supports the following **data objects**:
 * Datasets
-* Data sources
+* Data providers (third-party integrations)
-* ETL and ML training jobs and their execution scripts
+* ETL and ML training jobs
-* Data representation engines (ML model artifacts and BI dashboards)
+* ML model artifacts and BI dashboards
-* Data quality tests and their scheduling scripts
->>> *these points above are entities mentioned in the spec. maybe i should put their names here for better understanding.*
+[Read more](https://github.com/opendatadiscovery/opendatadiscovery-specification/blob/main/specification/specification.md#data-model-specification) about how these entities are used in the **ODD Data Model**.

 ![](.gitbook/img/lineage.gif)